domingosdeeulariadumba/ZeitPy/README.md

 2024-09-11    351528
 Freq: D, Name: sales, dtype: int32
 ```
-📑 You can view all operations provided by the `Zeit` class implemented in `examples.ipynb`.
+📑 You can view all operations provided by the `Zeit` class implemented [here](https://github.com/domingosdeeulariadumba/ZeitPy/examples.ipynb).

 ---